-Woe is the picking error.
-The bane of the fulfillment manager’s existence.
+Picking errors - aka the bane of the fulfillment manager’s existence.
 The cause of nearly $390,000 in losses to the average distribution center’s annual bottom line.
-The reason I’m writing this post.

-Look, picking errors happen, I get it.
-Pickers are, after all, only human.
+Picking errors happen, pickers are, after all, only human.
 But with an estimated 35% of fulfillment operations suffering from ongoing picking error rates of 1% or more, the costs add up quickly.

 Consider the cost of a picking mistake is not just the cost of the item picked in error, but also the expenses associated with shipping the item back, processing it when received and putting it back into inventory while simultaneously picking, packing and shipping the right item back to the customer—quickly.
-Oh, and by the way, now the customer is ticked off too (how much does THAT cost?).
+And this doesn't even consider the unsatisfied customer.

-It is possible, however, to kick those picking errors to the curb.
-Or at least dramatically minimize the chance of them happening.
-How?
-By implementing one or more of the multiple technologies available to dramatically boost picking accuracy.
+There are several technologies available aimed to dramatically boost picking accuracy.
 These systems are all proven to significantly reduce picking errors, regardless of the type of storage mode used, including static shelving, pallet rack or an automated storage and retrieval system (AS/RS) such as a Horizontal Carousel Module, Vertical Carousel Module or a Vertical Lift Module.

 Here’s a look at five of the mispick-busting options out there, helping pickers reduce picking error rates (and improve throughput as well):